The direct PDF links are often more updated than the arXiv versions.

 Azumaya algebras without involution

-Uriya First and Ben Williams), accepted in
+Uriya First and Ben Williams)

 the Journal of the European Mathematical Society,